Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Enclave.md

 The Transaction Manager, which handles peer management and database access, as well as Quorum communication does not perform **any** encryption/decryption, greatly reducing the impact an attack can have.

-### Enclave Encryption Technique

-The Enclave encrypts payloads sent to it by the Transaction Manager using xsalsa20poly1305 (payload container) and curve25519xsalsa20poly1305 (recipient box).
-Each payload encryption produces a payload container,  as well as N recipient boxes, where N is the number of recipients specified in the `privateFor` param of the Transaction.

- * A payload container contains the payload encrypted with a symmetric key and a random nonce
- * A recipient box is the Master Key for the payload container encrypted for the public key of a recipient using a random nonce.
-(Note that this is basically how PGP works, but using the [NaCl](https://nacl.cr.yp.to/) cryptographic primitives.)

 ### What exactly does the enclave handle?

 The Tessera enclave **handles** the following data: